Skip to main content

 Known issues

-• There are some gotchas when using Talos and Cilium on the Google cloud platform when using internal load balancers.
-For more details: GCP ILB support / support scope local routes to be configured
+• GCP internal load balancers: There are known issues when using Talos and Cilium on Google Cloud Platform with internal load balancers.
+See GCP ILB support / support scope local routes to be configured for details.